nathandaven/usenti-mac/README.md

 ## Notes

-- If you decide to change the location of the application, update that in your file path for the xattr command :)
+- If you decide to change the location of the application, update that in your file path for the `xattr` command :)
-- This will not work on earlier versions of Catalina (`10.15.0` - `10.15.3`, I believe), due to bugs with Wine 32on64.
+- This will not work on earlier versions of Catalina (`10.15.0` - `10.15.3`, I believe), due to bugs with `Wine 32on64`.

 ## Credits